 .
 In this page the basic equations describing the physics of a trebuchet will be introduced.

-In the next section on catapult physics we will look at the mangonel.
+In the next section we will look at the mangonel.

 Catapult Physics – The Mangonel